 How do I avoid going over data caps?

-If you opt to set these limits, Speedify defaults to a data cap of 2GB per month and 200MB per day on your Cellular connection.
-The Cellular is also set to Normal priority.
-This means that it is used less than the Wi-Fi connection.
-Speedify will use the Wi-Fi as long as it is fast enough for what you are doing.
-If it can't keep up, then Speedify will also use some of the Cellular connection for a speed boost.
-If the Wi-Fi fails entirely, Cellular will be used as a failover.
+If you opt to set these limits, Speedify defaults to a data cap of 2GB per month and 200MB per day on your cellular connection.
+We also set the cellular to normal priority.
+This means that we use it less than the primary Wi-Fi connection.
+Speedify will use the Wi-Fi as long as it is fast enough (20Mbps and up) for what you are doing.
+If it can't keep up, then Speedify will also use some Cellular connection for a speed boost.
+If the Wi-Fi fails entirely, it will use cellular as a fail-over.

-You can edit these settings at any time by tapping the Connection Bubble for the connection you're interested in managing.
+You can edit these settings by tapping the connection icon for the connection you're interested in managing.
 Below are some recommendations.

-Note that Speedify only measures data usage while you are connected to a Speed Server.
-Unless you use Speedify 100% of the time, you should set your Monthly Limit to less than your actual carrier data cap.
+Note that Speedify only measures data usage while you're connected to Speedify.
+Unless you use Speedify 100% of the time, set your Monthly Limit to less than your actual carrier data cap.

-Set your Priority: By default, cellular connections are set to Normal.
-This means they won't be used when you have a good Wi-Fi connection.
-You can also set your cellular connection to Backup, in which case it's used only when the Wi-Fi isn't working at all.
-If you have only a cellular.
+By default, we set cellular connections to Secondary.
+This means they won't be used when you have a good Wi-Fi or Ethernet connection.
+You can also set your cellular connection to Backup, in which case it's used only when the Wi-Fi or Ethernet are not working at all.